Become a Social Journalist in 2017

 Join us for a MA degree at CUNY in NYC

 Admissions season is heating up for the class that will begin in January, so I decided it was time to do some good old-fashioned horn tooting.
 TOOT TOOT!

 Social journalism is about finding new ways to serve communities.
 We learn many skills that are hot in the j-biz today, like engagement, social video, audience growth, social newsgathering and verification, data, analytics, social media tools, design thinking, product development, and more.

-The program lasts just one calendar year.
+The program lasts just 16 months.
 It’s full-time, and it’s intense.
 You will work hard.
 But you will also get to connect with many of New York City media’s best and brightest.
 Your average class guest speaker could be a major keynote at other schools; many of the professors work at highly regarded media organizations like the Wall Street Journal, Quartz, and ProPublica.

 This program has only been around for a year and a half, and we are always learning and trying to improve.
 But having worked at or attended four other universities, I can say without exaggeration that I can’t think of better place to launch a journalism career than CUNY-J, especially now.

 What do we want from you?
 More than anything else, I’m looking for passion, curiosity, and grit.
 If you already have a journalism degree and/or some journalism experience, you will soar quickly.
 This is meant to be a specialized graduate degree, and having that background already is a major plus that will allow you to advance quickly and take advantage of many opportunities.
 However, MANY of our students are career changers and have been tremendously successful.
 You should also enjoy using social media and NOT be petrified of technology.